Soap Opera Ratings Special Report: GH, DAYS, B&B and Y&R First Week of Season Ratings from 2011 through 2021

 Nice interview.
 Thanks to both of you for being so open and sharing private personal experiences.
 It helps others.

 Leslie is Monica.
 She’s also sadly missed.
 Whatever she decides to do, I’m positive all fans wish her the very…

 I apologize for the errors- finding accurate and detailed info on soap storylines is surprisingly tricky.
 Thank you for the…

-ABC Bold And The Beautiful DAYS Days of Our Lives days Ratings Daytime Daytime TV General Hospital General Hospital GH GH Ratings Latest days of our lives ratings latest gh ratings Latest soap opera ratings latest soap ratings News News Ratings Soap Opera News Soap Opera Ratings soap opera ratings 2021 Soap Operas Soap Ratings Spencer Cassidine Sprina Sydney Mikayla Trina RObinson Young and The Restless
+#generalhospital ABC ABC Daytime Bold And The Beautiful DAYS Days of Our Lives Daytime TV General Hospital GH Latest days of our lives ratings latest gh ratings Latest soap opera ratings latest soap ratings News News Nicholas Chavez Ratings Soap Opera News Soap Opera Ratings soap opera ratings 2021 Soap Operas Soap Ratings Spencer Cassidine Spoilers Sprina Sydney Mikayla Trina RObinson Young and The Restless